7 Best Homeowners Insurance Companies in New York of 2023

 HO-1 Basic Homeowners Insurance

 This policy will only cover the bare minimum meaning only the actual house, any attached structures such as a garage, and anything else that is a part of the house such as appliances and fixtures.
+Some HO-1 policies do include personal property and/or liability, so it's important to check with each individual carrier.

 An HO-1 homeowner policy includes basic coverages like: